Questions and Answers About Cannabis

 - What is Cannabis?

 Cannabis , also known as marijuana, is a plant from Central Asia that is grown in many parts of the world today.
-In the United States, it is a controlled substance and has been classified as a Schedule I agent (a drug with increased potential for abuse and no known medical use).
+The Cannabis plant produces a resin containing compounds called cannabinoids.
+Some cannabinoids are psychoactive (acting on the brain and changing mood or consciousness).
+In the United States, Cannabis is a controlled substance and has been classified as a Schedule I agent (a drug with increased potential for abuse and no known medical use).

 - What are cannabinoids?

 Cannabinoids are active chemicals in Cannabis that cause drug-like effects throughout the body, including the central nervous system and the immune system.
 They are also known as phytocannabinoids.
 The main active cannabinoid in Cannabis is delta-9-THC.
 Another active cannabinoid is cannabidiol, which may relieve pain and lower inflammation without causing the "high" of delta-9-THC.

 Other possible effects of cannabinoids include:

 - Anti-inflammatory activity.